DLR-SC/GeoAnnotator/README.md

 ```

 (RECOMMENDED)
-To simply install all packages, run (Nodejs is required.
-If not installed, see below)
+To simply install all packages, run:
 ```bash
 npm install
 ```